EricZinda/Perplexity/backlog.md

   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.
   I am the waiter.
 Interact with me only saying one sentence at a time and waiting for my response.
 Make the phrases very simple.
 OK?
   - Make these work:
-    - We'll have one tomato soup and one green salad, please.
     - Could you please recommend a vegetarian dish for my son?
     - Let's go to a table, please.
     - I'll have the Grilled Salmon for myself, and for my son, Johnny, please get the Roasted Chicken.